krishnadevz/MongoDBNotes/MongoDBNotes.md

 Data in mongoDB is stored as a documents stored in the form of collection of documents mongodb is NoSQL document database.
 * Document - a way to organize and store data as a set of field-value pairs.

+* A document schema is a JSON object that allows you to define the shape and content of documents and embedded documents in a collection. ...
+Document schemas follow the same JSON schema specification as document validation in the MongoDB server.
 * Field - a unique identifier for a datapoint.

 * Value - data related to a given identifier.